 8. Jesus declared "I am the way, the truth and the Life."

-9. When Jesus died his soul went to the Paradise side of Hades?
+9. When Jesus died his soul went to Hades, the abode of souls of the dead physically.

 11. When Christ ascended to Heaven He led the righteous souls held captive in the Paradise side of Hades to Heaven to be with Him?

 12. Jesus stated the Gates of Hades would not prevail against the body of believing, trusting and obedient people, His Church.

 13. Speaking to the Thessalonian Christians Paul told them that Christ died so those obedient to Christ at His coming, whether alive or dead, would live together with Him.